scbarreto/pyBBTD/docs/index.rst

 ====================
 **pyBBTD** is a Python library that implements two tensor decomposition models: **Cov-LL1** and **BBTD**.

+For details on the mathematical formulation of Cov-LL1 applied to Stokes polarimetric data, please refer to `this conference paper <https://ieeexplore.ieee.org/abstract/document/10446019>`_, and for BBTD applied to covariance imaging data, refer to `this journal paper <https://hal.science/hal-05059862/>`_.

 The **Cov-LL1** model is a third-order tensor decomposition method designed for *covariance imaging tensors* — that is, tensors in which each pixel carries a covariance matrix.
 The rank-1 term (vector) in each block corresponds to a vectorized covariance matrix.

 In mathematical form, Cov-LL1 decomposes a third-order tensor :math:`\mathcal{X}` as: